vmware/vic/doc/user_doc/vic_app_dev/using_vic_with_harbor.md

     e88b3f82283b: Pushed
     latest: digest: sha256:29f5d56d12684887bdfa50dcd29fc31eea4aaf4ad3bec43daf19026a7ce69912 size: 527

+## Pull the Image from Harbor to the VCH
 In another terminal, pull the image from Harbor to the VCH.

     user@Devbox:~$ export DOCKER_HOST=tcp://<Deployed VCH IP>:2375